solanahcl/solanahcl/README.md

 ### CPU

-AMD is the CPU of choice when it comes to running Solana validators.
+AMD is the CPU maker of choice when it comes to running Solana validators.
 Intel Xeon Gold/Platinum (6[45]xx) are the only ones known to be able to keep up with the chain.

-This list is not exhaustive, just a selection of CPUs different folks on the discord have run or are currently running.
-24 cores is the sweet spot, as of 10/2024.
+**NOTE**: This list is not exhaustive, just a selection of CPUs different folks on the discord have run or are currently running.
+- 24 cores is the sweet spot, as of 10/2024,
-12/16cores will most likely struggle and more than 32 cores will have a slower base clock speed due to TDP issues.
-32 cores would possibly be more future proof.
+- 12/16cores will most likely struggle and,
+- more than 32 cores will have a slower base clock speed due to TDP issues (32 cores would possibly be more future proof)

 | Recommended  | Manufacturer | Model                              | Base Clock | Max Boost Clock | Cores | Threads | Default TDP |
 |--------------|--------------|------------------------------------|------------|-----------------|-------|---------|-------------|